-Using a combination of preoperative and intraoperative brain ping technology to guide the procedure – a temporal lobectomy – Dr. Richardson and his team removed the part of Sam’s brain that was causing the seizures.
+Using a combination of preoperative and intraoperative brain ping technology to guide the procedure – a temporal lobectomy – the medical team removed the part of Sam’s brain that was causing the seizures.

 “After the surgery, I was with my family and we knew that this was the best decision we could have made, “says Sam.

 Nearly a year following the surgery, Sam is back to his normal self.
 “I can do all the things I enjoy, it’s a great feeling” he says.
-“I just ran a 10 mile run, which is the furthest I’ve ever ran due to the fact that I no longer worry about having a seizure.”
+“I just completed a 10-mile run, which is the furthest I’ve ever ran due to the fact that I no longer worry about having a seizure.”

 Sam is also back to working full time at a commercial real estate company and is enjoying spending more time with his children.

-“Life has been great since I had the surgery, and I really can’t thank Dr. Richardson enough,” he says.
-“He’s been here for me this whole time and even visited me while I was recovering in the hospital on Thanksgiving Day.
-I’ll never forget that.”
+“Life has been great since I had the surgery, and I really can’t thank them enough,” he says.

 Our patient stories profile a number of patients who have had minimally invasive brain surgery at UPMC.
 Although everyone's care experience is unique, we hope that sharing these stories will help other prospective patients and their families better understand these procedures and their potential benefits.